Written fixed quotes within the hour·Fully insured to £2.5m

 We'll do a quick phone survey or a five-minute video walk-through, then send a fixed price in writing with any contingencies spelled out (for example, additional charges if a parking suspension is needed, or if a third drop-off gets added on the day).
 The price doesn't move unless the job genuinely changes, and we'll always agree any extra in writing before doing the work.

-Within two working hours of your enquiry, by email or WhatsApp, and frequently inside the hour.
+within the hour of your enquiry, by email or WhatsApp, and frequently inside the hour.
 For 3-bed-plus homes we'll suggest a free pre-move survey (10 minutes on a video call, or in-person if you prefer) so the price we put in writing is the price you pay on the day.
 No estimator-tool guesswork, no quote that drifts upward as we get closer to move day.

 No, we're not a member of the BAR.
 We carry £2.5 million public liability insurance and £50,000 goods-in-transit cover per load, every quote is written and fixed before you commit, and we have a 5.0 five-star Google rating across every town we cover.
 If BAR membership is a hard requirement for you, we're not the right firm and we'll happily point you to one.
 Most customers don't need BAR, they need fixed pricing, proper insurance, and a crew that turns up.